 Most folks just walk past the Canadian Pavilion en route to another adventure OR they wander through the gardens on their way to Le Ceilier.
 Does that mean that you shouldn’t adventure through the rest of the pavilion?
 Absolutely not!
 There’s actually a waterfall in the back of the land, which disguises the Canadian attraction.

 With no direct buses, you actually have to make Fantasia Gardens a destination.
 Located in behind the Swan & Dolphin Resorts, it’s two mini-golf courses that stretch the skills of even the most confident golfer!

 When you think about washrooms at the Magic Kingdom, there’s a list of popular (aka busy) spots…and then there’s the huge set of bathrooms in behind the Pirates of the Caribbean retail store.

 Skip the Tangled Washrooms and don’t even bother with the Breezeway ones, because…well just because.

-You can meet Mickey in the Main Street Theatre, but at the VERY back of the Magic Kingdom…past Dumbo and The Barnstormer is a building that is home to a non-fastpass meet & greet location.
+You can meet Mickey in the Main Street Theatre, but at the VERY back of the Magic Kingdom…past Dumbo and The Barnstormer is a building that is home to an interesting meet & greet location.
 Meeting Donald, Goofy and Daisy in their circus outfits should be on your list of things to do because it’s such a hidden spot!